"When I stand before God at the end of my life,

 I've got a long way to go, I know, but I'm making a stab at it.
-So far, I have lullabyed abandoned babies in a Haitian orphanage; sat in a Navajo hogan to hear elderly Native Americans talk about life; embraced dying AIDS patients; toured the inner workings of Industrial Light and Magic, as well as Paramount Studios; and made friends with Broadway's LeeRoy Reams and the real-life John Boy Walton, Earl Hamner.
+So far, I have lullabyed abandoned babies in a Haitian orphanage; sat in a Navajo hogan to hear elderly Native Americans talk about life; embraced dying AIDS patients; followed the heartache of people imprisoned unjustly; toured the inner workings of Industrial Light and Magic, as well as Paramount Studios; and made friends with Broadway's LeeRoy Reams and the real-life John Boy Walton, Earl Hamner.

 Afterward I got to write about the experiences and publish them in an impressive format that helped me win 123 awards, some of them national and international honors.
 Somehow, I feel guilty of a scam.

 Personally, I'm trying to restore a Victorian home, cozily fitted with three cats, a large mutt, a family of well-behaved ghosts and an antique coffin in the basement, leftover from producing 25 community haunted houses in Erlanger, Ky.
-When not dressed up as a ghoul, I like to wear pioneer clothes, play the lap dulcimer and dance in custom-made wooden Lancaster clogs at historic events.
+When not dressed up as a ghoul, I like to wear pioneer clothes and play the lap dulcimer at historic events.
 In addition, I lead spiritual retreats, spend one week a year in a hermitage and spend quality time with my son, Chuck, and my adorable grandson, Cody Clark.

 Best of all, I have done it all while working with talented, supportive colleagues.